University of Oulu

 The University of Oulu (Oulun yliopisto) is one of the largest universities in Finland, located in the city of Oulu.
 It was founded on July 8, 1958.
-The university has around 13,000 students and 2,900 staff.
+The university has around 14,200 students and 3,800 staff.
 21 International Master's Programmes are offered at the university.
-The university is often ranked as one of the better universities in Finland and in the top-400 worldwide.
+The university is often ranked as one of the best universities in Finland and in the top 400 worldwide.